hmcc-global/hmccaa-web/docs/docs.md

 This command starts up a container with the documentation server, and removes the "Published by HonKit" line at the bottom left of the page.

-Or alternatively, to just start up the container to
+Or alternatively, to just start up the container, run:

 ```sh
 docker run -it --init -dp 4000:4000  -v `pwd`:`pwd` -w `pwd` --name docs --rm $(docker build -t docs -q .) honkit serve